GAMMA.INV

 Notes 🔗

-Ensure that the provided probability falls within the valid range for the gamma distribution.
-The GAMMA.INV function assumes that the provided parameters (alpha and beta) are numerical values representing the shape and scale of the gamma distribution.
-It also operates under the assumption that the gamma distribution is well-defined for the given input parameters.
+Make sure the probability you provide is within the valid range for the gamma distribution.
+The GAMMA.INV function requires numerical values for the alpha and beta parameters, which represent the shape and scale of the gamma distribution.
+It assumes the gamma distribution is well-defined for the inputs you provide.

 Questions 🔗